-The Department of Public Safety strongly encourages all faculty, staff, students, and guests of the Philadelphia Center to promptly report any illegal or suspicious activity to the Philadelphia Police Department.
-Requests are submitted to the Philadelphia Police

-Department to provide crime statistics for inclusion in the Annual Security Report for the Philadelphia Center.
+The Department of Public Safety strongly encourages all faculty, staff, students, and guests of the Philadelphia Center to promptly report any illegal or suspicious activity to building security or the Philadelphia Police Department.
+Requests are submitted to the Philadelphia Police Department to provide crime statistics for inclusion in the Annual Security Report for the Philadelphia Center.